 THE IMPORTANT ROLE OF OFCS

-Unless and until there is a more realistic assessment by the G7 countries of the policies that drive mobile capital and of the realistic relationship of the offshore financial centers and the onshore markets, it is unlikely that the public relations machines that have been responsible for forming negative public opinion about the offshore financial centers will be reined in.
+Unless and until there is a more realistic assessment by the G7 countries of the policies that drive mobile capital and of the realistic relationship of the offshore financial centres and the onshore markets, it is unlikely that the public relations machines that have been responsible for forming negative public opinion about the offshore financial centres will be reined in.

 On any objective analysis, the debate and the public relations campaigns have become dangerously unbalanced.
 Clearly, if those responsible for forming public opinion on these matters are truly intent on cooperation and a globally transparent system, then the deliberate disinformation and disingenuity that underlies this negative campaigning does not form the basis on which to forge any meaningful relationship.